Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Irreversible Dynamics and Thermalization Time

-To contrast the above reversible far-away from equilibrium dynamics due to the emergent conformal symmetry with more conventional irreversible dynamics, we further examine the dynamics when the trapping frequency is quenched from $\omega_0$ to $\omega_f \ll \omega_0$ at $t=0$, but at finite correlation lengths, $\xi$, where the conformal symmetry is broken explicitly.
-We will focus on the hydrodynamic limit where the dynamics at frequency $\omega_f$ is much slower than the intrinsic scattering rate, which is valid for a wide range of temperatures near resonance, where atoms scatter most frequently.
+To contrast the above reversible far-away-from-equilibrium dynamics due to the emergent conformal symmetry with more conventional irreversible dynamics, we further examine the dynamics of away-from-resonance Fermi gases in the normal phase when subjected to a quantum quench in the trapping frequency: $\omega_0$ to $\omega_f \ll \omega_0$ at $t=0$.
+In this case, the conformal symmetry is explicitly broken by a finite correlation length, $\xi$, or equivalently by the large but finite scattering length, $a_s$.
+We will focus on the hydrodynamic limit where the dynamics at frequency $\omega_f$ is much slower than the intrinsic scattering rate, $\omega_f \tau \ll 1$, which is valid for a wide range of temperatures near resonance, where atoms scatter most frequently.
 In this case, the entropy is no longer conserved resulting in a finite bulk viscosity, $\zeta$.
-The hydrodynamic viscosity near quantum critical points has been carefully calculated in a number of studies \cite{Schaefer13, Nishida19, Enss19, Hofmann20}, and the results obtained are consistent with the asymptotic analysis based on the breaking of conformal symmetry \cite{Maki19}.
+The hydrodynamic viscosity near resonance has been carefully calculated in a number of thorough studies \cite{Schaefer13, Nishida19, Enss19, Hofmann20} which we refer to for explicit details.
+The results obtained there are consistent with a general analysis based on the breaking of conformal symmetry near quantum critical points \cite{Maki19}.

 Here we examine the dynamics of the scaling parameter in the presence of entropy production.
-Applying the standard hydrodynamic techniques \cite{Thomas14, Stringari02,O'Hara02} to the moment of inertia, $\langle r^2 \rangle(t) = \lambda^2(t) \langle r^2 \rangle(0)$, yields the following differential equation for the scaling parameter:
+Applying the standard hydrodynamic techniques \cite{Thomas14, Stringari02,O'Hara02} to the moment of inertia, $\langle r^2 \rangle(t) = \lambda^2(t) \langle r^2 \rangle(0)$, one can obtain the following differential equation for the scaling parameter: